From Perfection to Progress: Strategies for Leaders to Thrive (Perfectionism Series 2/3)

 First principles thinking allows you to see problems from multiple angles and interpret complex and conflicting information with curiosity and open-mindedness, and that’s what strategic thinking is all about.

-7. See the rich interconnectivity.
+7. Understand Complex Systems.
 Agents can sometimes interact in ways where they fundamentally change each other and something entirely different and unpredictable emerges from the contact.
 Paul Cilliers used the following analogy: “a jumbo jet is complicated (it is equal to the sum of its parts), and if you had to take it apart or reverse actions, you could, mayonnaise is complex (once mixed, you can’t separate the parts again; the Interaction fundamentally changes them).”
 In other words, complex systems are subject to co-evolution, and once it happens, it’s irreversible.
 How can you factor this idea into your strategy or big-picture thinking?
 Which steps you choose to take will be easily reversible, and which ones are permanent?
 How will that impact your experiments?
 Knowing this information will help you thrive in a VUCA world.

-8. Use Polarity Thinking.
+8. Practice Polarity Thinking.
 In Adam Grant’s Think Again, he talks about polarity thinking.
 For example, how can two great thought leaders have two different perspectives?
 Daniel Goleman would argue that EQ matters more than IQ as it can determine 90% of a leader’s success.
 In contrast, Jordan Peterson would maintain that EQ is a corporate marketing scheme; he downplays its importance.
 How can these two PhD holders be right if they have opposite views?
 Polarity thinking can allow both of them to be right, especially when thinking about context.
 Instead of talking about why it is important, you want to talk about WHEN it is important.
 EQ is beneficial with jobs that deal with perceiving and understanding emotions (customer service, counseling) but less relevant and even detrimental where emotions are less essential (mechanics, accountants).
 How can you apply polarity thinking or both/and approach to your business as a creative exercise?

-9. Consider the 4 Cs analytical framework.
+9. Apply the 4Cs Framework.
 Adam Brandenburger writes about contrast, combination, constraint, and context to get creative with your strategy:

 · Contrast.
 Challenge the assumptions undergirding the status quo.